OpenIndiana/oi-docs/docs/dev/existing-tasks.md

 **illumos-gate**

 * Help Joyent and OmniOS CE dev teams with upstreaming LX changes
-* Create service for generic FMA event handler.
+* Create a service for generic FMA event handler.
 Some early work can be found [here](https://github.com/pyhalov/illumos-gate/tree/fma).

 **gfx-drm**